inori010/odin-recipes/README.md

-This project is a website detailing a recipe.
+This project is a website detailing recipes.

 Skills shown:
 - General Structure of .html file